Orange County Car Accident Attorney

 Why Choose Aitken Aitken Cohn for your Orange County Car Accident?

 Motor vehicle litigation applies to all types of accidents such as automobiles, trucks, motorcycles, and bicycles that operate on our streets and highways.
 Motor vehicle litigation can extend further than the basic car crash.
 This type of litigation may involve liability on the part of vehicle manufacturers, distributors, retailers, and other suppliers for defects in the vehicle itself.
 Motor vehicle litigation may also involve an action against governmental entities for the design, maintenance, and unsafe condition of our roadways.

 Because of the many potential causes of car accidents and the possible parties involved, these cases can often be significantly more complicated than one may imagine.
 Most cases involve more than simply filing an insurance claim and receiving a check.
 Instead, injured car accident victims may encounter many roadblocks and challenges to recovering compensation for their losses, which only compounds the stress of dealing with a serious injury.

-What To Do After a Car Crash?
+What To Do After a Car Crash in Orange County?